padenot/fouineur/doc/index.md

 and store the value in a time series called `position`.
 This time series will have the marker start in `x`. `##name` is macro-expanded to `(-?[0-9.]+)`.

+Some markers contain fields in a structured format.
+These can be captured using 3 hash symbols.

+Purge ###pages ###opts

+(this marker isn't in mozilla-central at this time).
+A match with field captures works by first matching against the name or description of the marker as normal, and if it matches then selecting any matching fields from the `data` field of the marker.
+Place these "field captures" at the end of the match line so that whitespace will be trimmed after they're removed.

 Sometimes it is desirable to match exactly a marker, it is possible to do so using double-quotes: